-- The Scottish Government has guaranteed that everyone diagnosed will get individual support from a named and trained person - a link worker - for at least a year after diagnosis. - Health and Social Care Partnerships are the main route to getting support. - Assessments help you to find out what support might suit you. - Services designed for older people with dementia may still be helpful. - Involve your family or carer in discussions and decisions. - Carers can benefit from an assessment too.
+- The Scottish Government has guaranteed that everyone diagnosed from 1 April 2013 will get individual support from a named and trained person - a dementia link worker - for at least a year after diagnosis. - Health and Social Care Partnerships are the main route to getting support. - Assessments help you to find out what support might suit you. - Involve your family or carer in discussions and decisions. - Carers can benefit from an assessment too. - You are not alone share experiences with other people with dementia.